crismaproject/pilot-e-application/README.md

             description="Event that is issued on various occasions, see input endpoints" friendcode="boolean"/>
         <OutputEndpoint
-            name="getWorldstateName"
+            name="getExerciseMetadata"
             type="text"
-            label="Get the new name of the worldstate" description="Event that is issued if the editing mode is actually entered (setEditing=true), see setEditing input endpoint"
-            friendcode="string"/>
-        <OutputEndpoint
-            name="getWorldstateDesc"
-            type="text"
-            label="Get the new description of the worldstate" description="Event that is issued if the editing mode is actually entered (setEditing=true), see setEditing input endpoint"
+            label="Get the metadata of the new exercise" description="Event that is issued if the editing mode is actually entered (setEditing=true), see setEditing input endpoint"
-            friendcode="string"/>
+            friendcode="exercise_metadata_json"/>
     </Platform.Wiring>
 ```